 It is essential that you can prove your separation date if it comes into question.
 If you cannot agree on a separation date, the court will be asked to determine it.

 Examples of the importance of establishing a clear and legal Separation Date can be viewed here:

 - In re the Marriage of BARBARA A. and RICHARD A. BARAGRY.
 RICHARD A. BARAGRY, Respondent, v.
 BARBARA A. BARAGRY, Appellant

 - In re the Marriage of JUDITH A. and ACHIM von der NUELL.
 JUDITH A. von der NUELL, Appellant, v.
 ACHIM von der NUELL, Respondent.

 If you think that there will be a dispute regarding the date of separation, or you have other divorce-related issues, it is imperative that you obtain legal counsel.
 Date of separation issues can be tricky and it takes an experienced family law attorney to know how to untangle the web that is sometimes unknowingly created.
-Contact a premier Santa Rosa Divorce Lawyer at the Law Office of Carolyn Vandyk today for a complimentary consultation.
+Contact a premier Santa Rosa Divorce Lawyer at Vandyk Law today for a complimentary consultation.
 Call (707) 528-1100.